Enhancing the Yield of Bucket Brigade Quantum Random Access Memory using Redundancy Repair: Related Works

 Finally, the robustness of qRAM has recently been investigated.
 Giovannetti et al.~\cite{giovannetti2008qr} developed the Bucket Brigade structure, which improves the error robustness by reducing the number of gate activations in memory addressing from those of the Fanout structure.
-More robust qRAMs based on the Bucket Brigade structure have since been developed.
-For example, optimization studies of query parallelization have improved the speed of querying, and a resource estimation study has implemented a Bucket Brigade qRAM in a fault-tolerant quantum circuit model~\cite{paler2020pt, di2020ft, hann2021ro}.
-However, these studies focus on the errors in memory addresses and memory-addressing processes such as routing nodes and quantum gates.
-They aim to reduce qRAM errors by quickly minimizing the errors sourced from quantum gates and routing to each addressed node. \textit{To the best of our knowledge}, our work is the first to consider the fabrication defects in memory cells used for read and write operations after routing.
-Such research is essential for improving the reliability of qRAM and realizing fully fault-tolerant quantum computing.
+Since then, further advancements have focused on optimizing query parallelization and estimating resources for fault-tolerant implementations~\cite{paler2020pt, di2020ft, hann2021ro}.
+Most recently, the scope of robustness has extended to handling fabrication defects within the routing hardware; for instance, the Faulty Towers architecture~\cite{weiss_faulty_2024} proposes a strategy to recover operational routing paths by identifying and bypassing defective routers.
+However, these studies, including the router-recovery schemes, strictly focus on errors and defects within the memory addressing mechanism.
+They aim to ensure that queries are correctly routed to the target address, but do not guarantee the integrity of the memory cells themselves. \textit{To the best of our knowledge}, our work is the first to address fabrication defects in the memory cells used for read and write operations, providing a necessary complement to existing routing-focused solutions.